gulam101/Football-Quiz-App/README.md

 - Access to developer tools on web browser

 ### Instructions:
-- Step 1: Click on Index.html
+- Step 1: Load Up IDE (If you don't have one use this: https://visualstudio.microsoft.com/)
+- Step 2: Clone project or download from GitHub
+- Step 3: Load up project in IDE
-- Step 2: Click on the play button
+- Step 4: Right click on the .html file and click Live Server

 ### What I Learnt:
 - Arrays in JavaScript